ClusterHQ/flocker/docs/gettingstarted/tutorial/exposing-ports.rst

 This time we can communicate with the MongoDB application by connecting to the node where it is running.
 Using the ``mongo`` command line tool we will insert an item into a database and check that it can be found.
 You should try to follow along and do these database inserts as well.
+**Note:** To keep your download for the tutorial as speedy as possible, we've bundled the latest dev version of MongoDB in to a micro-sized Docker image.
+*You should not use this image for production.*
 If you get a connection refused error try again after a few seconds; the application might take some time to fully start up.

 .. code-block:: console